Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models: Experiments

 \subsection{Experimental Settings}

 \textbf{Datasets.} We implement experiments with five datasets, including four public datasets and one industrial dataset from real-world e-commerce systems.
 The four public datasets - Enron, GDELT, ICEWS1819, and Googlemap\_CT - are recently collected and released by \cite{TTAGs}.
-Besides, the industrial dataset is constructed with three months of transaction data sampled from a private e-commercial trading network in XXX\footnote{The company name is anonymized for double-blind review.
-It will be disclosed in camera-ready if this paper can be accepted.} Mobile Payment.\footnote{The dataset is sampled solely for experimental purposes and does not imply any commercial affiliation.
-All personally identifiable information (PII) has been removed.} Details of the datasets are summarized in Sec. \ref{app_sec:datasets} due to page limitations.
+Besides, the industrial dataset is constructed with three months of transaction data sampled from a private e-commerce trading network in WeChat\footnote{\url{https://pay.weixin.qq.com}} Mobile Payment.\footnote{The dataset is sampled solely for experimental purposes and does not imply any commercial affiliation.
+All personally identifiable information (PII) has been removed.} Details of these datasets are summarized in Sec.~\ref{app_sec:datasets} due to page limitations.
 All datasets are chronologically split by 60\%, 20\%, and 20\% for training, validation, and testing, respectively.